graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 This section only applies when the response body is to use the `application/json` media type.

-The server SHOULD use the `200` status code, independent of any {GraphQL request error} or {GraphQL field error} raised.
+The server SHOULD use the `200` status code, independent of any _GraphQL request error_ or _GraphQL field error_ raised.

 Note: A status code in the `4xx` or `5xx` ranges or status code `203` (and maybe others) could originate from intermediary servers; since the client cannot